malike/malike.github.io/_posts/2015-08-24-Spring-Security-OAuth2.md

 ---------------------------------------------------------------------------

 *There are some [issues](http://stackoverflow.com/questions/36809721/spring-boot-resource-server-not-able-to-authorize-roles-with-oauth-2-access-toke) with the project,if you use it as it is you would have problems with the [antMatchers](http://docs.spring.io/autorepo/docs/spring-security/3.2.3.RELEASE/apidocs/org/springframework/security/config/annotation/web/builders/HttpSecurity.html)*
-*They do not work when you have custome urls to be permitted.
+*They do not work when you have custom urls to be permitted.
 For example :*
 *If I wanted this url **[http://localhost:8080/donotauthenticate]()** to be permitted with code below*

 ```java